Rafnuss/GeoLocator-DP/pages/datapackage.md

 {:.alert .alert-info style="padding-left: 32px;"}

 - Properties indicated with `*` are required.
-- Properties indicated with `+` can (and should) be derived/computed directly from the content of the datapacakge rather than provided manually.
+- Properties indicated with `+` can (and should) be derived/computed directly from the content of the datapackage rather than provided manually.
 - The properties are listed by order of priority/importance with computed properties listed at the bottom as usually less relevant for users.